 b.
-The number of cavities experienced by twelve year olds is "humped-shape" as you move from Level I to Level III to Level IV.
+The number of cavities experienced by twelve year olds is "humped-shape" as you move from Level I to Level II to Level III to Level IV.

 c.
 The number of cavities experienced by twelve year olds is a downward sloping straight line as you move from Level I to Level II to Level III to Level IV.